thePlatform/thePlatform-video-manager/README.md

 # == Configuration ==

-This plugin requires an account with MediaAMP's MPX.
+This plugin requires an account with thePlatform's MPX.
 Please contact your Account Manager for additional information.

 ## = MPX Account Options =
 * MPX Username - The MPX username to use for all of the plugin capabilities